ldez/usetesting/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 PLEASE READ THIS MESSAGE.

-The draft or WIP pull request are not accepted.
+Draft or WIP pull requests are not accepted.

 The PR should be ready to be reviewed.